Silene dioica: Description

-It is a biennial or perennial plant, The plant grows to 30–90 cm tall, with branching stems.
+It is a biennial or perennial plant, which grows to 30–90 cm tall, with branching stems.
 The deep green leaves are in opposite and decussate pairs, simple acute ovate, 3–8 cm long with an untoothed margin; both the leaves and stems of the plant are hairy and slightly sticky.
 The upper leaves are stalkless.

 Blooming from May to October, the unscented flowers are dark pink to red, each 1.8–2.5 cm across.
 There are five petals which are deeply notched at the end, narrowed at the base and all go into an urn-shaped calyx.
 As indicated by the specific name, male and female flowers are borne on separate plants (dioecious), the male with 10 stamens and a 10-veined calyx, the female with 5 styles and a 20-veined calyx.

 The fruit, produced from July onwards, is an ovoid capsule containing numerous seeds, opening at the apex by 10 teeth which curve back.